Physician Assistant Requirements

 Academic preparation including:

-- quality performance in prerequisite coursework (information on prerequisites can be found on the Prerequisites tab on the website above),
+- quality performance in prerequisite coursework (information on prerequisites can be found on the Prerequisites tab at the website linked above).

-- ability to learn in an adult learner model, accelerated environment.
+- ability to learn in an adult learner model, or accelerated environment.

-Dedication and experience with rural (<25,000 population) and underserved populations including:
+Dedication and experience with rural and underserved populations including:

 - prior clinical health care experience with rural and underserved populations,